Introduction to GPAW internals

 Multiply by block diagonal matrix.

-with A, B and C refering to
+with A, B and C referring to

-:\[\sum^{}_{i} A^{a}_{ni} B^{a}_{ij} \rightarrow C^{a}_{nj}\]If index is not None,
+self,block_diag_matrix_axiiandout_ani:\[\sum^{}_{i} A^{a}_{ni} B^{a}_{ij} \rightarrow C^{a}_{nj}\]If index is not None,

-must have an extra dimension: \(B_{ij}^{ax}\) and x=index is used.
+block_diag_matrix_axiimust have an extra dimension: \(B_{ij}^{ax}\) and x=index is used.

-- gather(broadcast: Literal[False] = False, copy: bool = False) AtomArrays | None [source]
+- gather(broadcast: Literal[False] = False, copy: bool = False) AtomArrays | None[source]

 - gather(broadcast: Literal[True], copy: bool = False) AtomArrays